DarioBalinzo/kafka-connect-elasticsearch-source/doc/README.md

 ``filters.whitelist``
 Whitelist filter for extracting a subset of fields from elastic-search json documents.
 The whitelist filter supports nested fields.
 To provide multiple fields use `;` as separator (e.g. `customer;order.qty;order.price`).

+* Type: string
+* Importance: medium
+* Default: null

+``filters.blacklist``
+Blacklist filter for extracting a subset of fields from elastic-search json documents.
+The blacklist filter supports nested fields.
+To provide multiple fields use `;` as separator (e.g. `customer;order.qty;order.price`).